SpoddyCoder/clonepi/README.md

 + **exit 0** and clonepi will **continue**
 + **exit 1** and clonepi will **output an error and abort**
 + **exit 2** and clonepi will **output info and continue**

+### Config Files
+ClonePi utilises configuration files at `/etc/clonepi/`.
+These can be edited to tune ClonePi for your system and use case.
+Notes on each of the configurable items are included in the files.

++ **clonepi.conf** - main config file
++ **raspbian.excludes** - files/directories to be excluded from the running OS sync

 ## Further Help & Info